 How to address money worries following the death of a loved one

 Compassionate leave is agreed time off work for people who find themselves in an unexpected, difficult circumstance, which may prevent them from carrying out their job effectually.
 This includes time off for a bereavement and arranging or attending a funeral.

 Reasonable time off generally refers to the time required to address practical matters following a death, such as arranging a funeral.
 UK law does not stipulate precisely how much ‘time off’ should be granted.
 A common amount given is 2 to 5 days, and time to grieve is typically not accounted for.
 A dependent is defined as anyone who reasonably relies on you for help in an emergency.

 In the UK, we tend to use the term compassionate leave and bereavement leave interchangeably.
 However, bereavement leave refers specifically to taking time off following the death of a loved one.
 Alternatively, compassionate leave is a broader term and can be offered when you need time off to look after a sick relative or dependent.
 Their illness or injury does not necessarily have to be life threatening.
-In the UK, there is no such thing as statutory bereavement leave and employers are not legally obliged to offer it.
+In the UK, there is no statutory bereavement leave and employers are not legally obliged to offer it.
 However, you and your partner may be eligible for Parental Bereavement Leave and Statutory Parental Bereavement Pay if you have a child who has died under the age of 18 or had a stillbirth after 24 weeks of pregnancy.

 Employers are not legally obliged to offer paid compassionate leave; however, some may choose to.